 There is such a false syllogism: "How can God punish sinners forever?
 After all, the righteous will not be able to live peacefully if they know that somewhere people are suffering.
 If they look upon this calmly, even if they do not cease to be righteous, then they themselves will deserve punishment by eternal fire."
 Understand, right?
 The ideology is called the "dog in the manger" ideology (editor's note: "i.e., the dog itself does not eat the hay and does not let others eat it, scaring everyone away").
 Understand, right?
 In fact, it is very convenient for the sinner.
 Here sinners, exactly, would gladly say that there...

 The righteous act entirely according to God's will.
 They think in God's way.
 They feel in God's way.
 They do not have their own independent thoughts.
 Understand?
 Sin does not consist in a person acting with mercy or cruelty as such.
 On the contrary, sin consists in a person violating the will of God.
 And good follows the will of God.
 If God so decided, the righteous must say: "You are right, You are right, Lord, in everything."
 Gregory of Nyssa says: "On the day of Judgment, all people will acknowledge the absolute rightness and justice of God."
 Both sinners and righteous.
-As it is said in Scripture: "every knee will bow before Him." (editor's note: "I have sworn by Myself, The word has gone forth from My mouth in righteousness And will not turn back, That to Me every knee will bow, every tongue will swear allegiance."
-(Book of the Prophet Isaiah: 45; 23)) Understand, right?
+As it is said in Scripture: "every knee will bow before Him." (editor's note: "I have sworn by Myself; The word has gone out of My mouth in righteousness, And shall not return, That to Me every knee shall bow, Every tongue shall take an oath" (Isaiah 45:23)).
+Understand, right?

 Now another point.
 Others say that the words "eternal torment" must be understood allegorically, and the word "eternal" supposedly does not mean "eternal", but can mean indefinitely long, but finite time.